PrimePlow/PrimePlow.github.io/index.md

 Welcome to Prime Plow Help, please use the search bar or the navigation menu on the left to explore our information.

-This site explains the features offered in Prime Plow and guides users through all the tools.
+The following pages explain the features offered in Prime Plow and guide users through all the tools.

 * Prime Plow is optimized for Google Chrome